stripe/veneur/README.md

 Veneur assumes you have a running DogStatsD on the localhost and emits metrics to it's default port of 8125.
 Those metrics are:

-* `veneur.packet.error_total` - Number of packets that Veneur could not parse.
+* `veneur.packet.error_total` - Number of packets that Veneur could not parse due to some sort of formatting error by the client.
 * `veneur.flush.error_total` - Number of errors when attempting to POST metrics to Datadog.
-* `veneur.flush.metrics_total` - Total number of metrics flushed at each flush time.
+* `veneur.flush.metrics_total` - Total number of metrics flushed at each flush time, tagged by `metric_type`.
 * `veneur.flush.transaction_duration_ns` - Time taken to POST metrics to Datadog.
-* `veneur.flush.worker_duration_ns` - Per-worker timing — tagged with `worker` - for flush.
+* `veneur.flush.worker_duration_ns` - Per-worker timing — tagged by `worker` - for flush.
 This is important as it is the time in which the worker holds a lock and is unavailable for other work.
+* `veneur.worker.metrics_processed_total` - Total number of metrics processed between flushes by workers, tagged by `worker`.
+This helps you find hot spots where a single worker is handling a lot of metrics.

 # Status